Clean Water.

 Clean water is fundamental.
 Communities and ecosystems shouldn’t suffer because infrastructure can’t keep pace with change.
 People shouldn’t face preventable flooding.
 Decision-makers shouldn’t lack the tools, information, and resources needed to protect public health and nature.

-The technology to upgrade aging stormwater systems exists, and today’s digital tools can help us understand where the water flows and how it affects the places we care about and depend on.
+The technology to modernize aging stormwater systems exists, and today’s digital tools can help us understand where the water flows and how it affects the places we care about and depend on.
 Communities don’t have to face stormwater challenges alone.

 The Plan in Action: